GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 6. The Equation of AI-Value Exchange

-Because Torq can be found from using three different ratios, we can draw some interesting conclusions.
+Because Torq can be found by using two different ratios, we can draw some interesting conclusions.

 | Symbol     | Definition            | Meaning                                  |
 |------------|------------------------|------------------------------------------|